Remgax/Remgax/README.md

 ### Hi there 👋 Greetings and Salutation!

 Welcome to my GitHub page. 🖥️ Look around, you might find something useful.
-Also, I have a [dedicated organization](https://github.com/EKKE-IK-M5APWK) for my old school projects.
+Also, I have a [dedicated organization](https://github.com/EKKE-IK-M5APWK) for my old-school projects.

 Here's something about me: